virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Evaluations

-Thanks to direct mapping, the memory mappings between the normal world and secure world in \sysname are known as fixed.
-As a comparison, the secure memory used by the cVM in Twinvisor and CCA is dynamically allocated.
-As a result, when memory needs to be transferred between the two world, they need to first dynamically map the normal memory to the secure world, perform the memory movements and unmap the memory mapping.
-During dynamic mapping, the TLBs need to be flushed, bringing huge performance slowdown due to TLB misses.

-\para{Micro-benchmarks using memory operations between the host and \cVM} In this evaluation, we measured the performance of memory copy from the host to the \cVM, with direct mapping and dynamic mapping respectively.
-The results show that direct memory is 12\% to 178\% faster depending on buffer sizes (see Table~\ref{table:memcpy}).
+\ignore{ \para{Micro-benchmarks using memory operations between the host and \cVM} In this evaluation, we measured the performance of memory copy from the host to the \cVM, with static mapping and dynamic mapping respectively.
+The results show that static memory is 12\% to 178\% faster depending on buffer sizes (see Table~\ref{table:memcpy}).
 The slowdown is caused by memory address access control checks, mapping and unmapping of host page into \cVM page table.
 This is especially significant when the buffer size is small.
 For example, during one of the most frequently used TMIs, \path{tmi_tec_enter}, a small amount of context information is passed between the host and TMM.
 We note that this benchmark does not measure the impact of TLB flushes induced on \textit{subsequent executions} after the memory copy.
 Having that considered, the actual slow down induced by dynamic mapping can be even worse.

-\para{Real-world applications} We evaluated direct mapping and dynamic mapping with 3 real-world I/O-intensive applications, i.e., FileIO, MongoDB and Redis.
+\para{Real-world applications} We evaluated static mapping and dynamic mapping with 3 real-world I/O-intensive applications, i.e., FileIO, MongoDB and Redis.
 The details for the evaluations are summarized in Table~\ref{fig:application_benchmark}.
-As shown in Figure~\ref{fig:mapping_macro}, direct shadow mapping brings 8\%-25\% improvement over dynamic mapping.
+As shown in Figure~\ref{fig:mapping_macro}, static mapping brings 8\%-25\% improvement over dynamic mapping. }